compphoto/Intrinsic/README.md

 ## License

+This implementation is provided for academic use only.
+Please cite our paper if you use this code or any of the models.

 The methodology presented in this work is safeguarded under intellectual property protection.
 For inquiries regarding licensing opportunities, kindly reach out to SFU Technology Licensing Office &#60;tlo_dir <i>ατ</i> sfu <i>δøτ</i> ca&#62; and Dr. Yağız Aksoy &#60;yagiz <i>ατ</i> sfu <i>δøτ</i> ca&#62;.